TeamFixIT/portscan-delta-reporter/infra/README.md

 # Port Scanner Test Environment

-This directory contains Docker infrastructure for testing the port scanner client-server system in a controlled environment that simulates a Raspberry Pi 4 client scanning various network targets.
+This directory contains Docker infrastructure for testing the port scanner client-server system in a controlled environment that simulates a client scanning various network targets.

 ## Quick Start